 Have you considered practicing "digestive walks"?
-Taking a 15-minute walk after meals has been shown to lower after-meal blood sugar levels.
-Another study found that walking after consuming a large meal moved food through the digestive tract more quickly as compared to those who did not walk.
-Anecdotally, many people find that removing themselves from the food environment (i.e. kitchen or dining area) and changing 'activity gears' helps to prevent over-eating.
+Taking a 15-minute walk after meals has been shown to significantly lower after-meal blood sugar levels.
+Another study found that walking after consuming a large meal moved food through the digestive tract more quickly when compared to those who did not walk.
+Anecdotally, many people find that removing themselves from the food environment (i.e. kitchen or dining area) and changing "activity gears" helps to prevent over-eating.

 Click HERE to learn more about the Wellview services available to you.
 We can’t wait to work with you!

 – Keeley Mezzancello, MS, RD, LDN, CHWC